dmehring/casadocs/docs/tasks/task_phaseshift.rst

     ..
 ALMA_:

     ALMA Simulation

+        The ALMA simulation uses antenna positions in the eighth configuration of cycle 8 and a frequency of 150 GHz.
+The resulting images have 60 m" pixels.
+The phase center and the source in the original MS were separated by about 1.2'.
+Figure 2a shows the full image created from the original MS. The point source can be seen in the upper left corner of the image.
+Figure 2b shows the image created from the MS after running **phaseshift** to shift the phase center to the position of the source.
+The contours represent the image created from the original MS, and using **tclean** to shift the phase center to the source position using the *phasecenter* parameter.
+Figure 2c is the central portion of Figure 2b.

+        The results (see above) indicate that source position in the image that is not phase shifted is indeed as expected.
+The somewhat large fit errors are likely due to the fact that the source is not located at the center of a pixel.
+The results for the image created from the MS that has been produced by **phaseshift** show excellent agreement with the expected source position.
+The fit uncertainty provides an upper limit of about 90 |mgr|" (0.001 pixels) of the offset of the source from the phase center, and the best fit results are an order of magnitude better than that at about 3 |mgr|" (0.00005 pixels).
+The results of the image created from the unshifted MS by applying the phase shift in **tclean** using the *phasecenter* parameter are also very good, although not as good as the image made from the MS created using **phaseshift**.
+In this case, the offset between source and phase center falls significantly outside the fit uncertainty, with a separation of about 1 m" (0.02 pixels).

         .. figure:: _apimedia/ALMA_orig.png
             :alt: ALMA simulated data image prior to phase shift.
 The source is in the upper left corner.